 - 28. The side gable wall of the first floor extension would be in view from the rear elevation windows and rear garden of 12 Elmwood in addition to an oblique view of the rear elevation.
 However, this would not result in any undue overbearing or overshadowing impact given that there would be an approximately 22m separation distance at the closest point between the rear windows of this property and the extension.
 Furthermore, it would not be directly adjacent to the boundary. - 29.
 The previous application was refused as a result of undue overlooking of the garden of 12 Elmwood.
 In that previous scheme, the extension would have projected closer to the splayed boundary with No. 12 and an additional bedroom window would have been positioned in close proximity to the rear garden of that property.
 The current proposal includes only one bedroom window, which would be positioned 5m from the boundary at the closest point (measured from the centre of the window).
 However, it is noted that this is at a very oblique angle to the boundary, and, when a line is drawn out from the centre of the window at ninety degrees to the rear elevation, the distance to the boundary would comply with the 10.5m guideline in SPD4.
-The previous application included an additional 1st floor window at ninety degrees to the rear of the window) and, when measured from the centre of the window would not have complied with the 10.5m guideline in SPD4.
+The previous application included an additional 1st floor window at a distance of circa 3m from the boundary (when measured in a straight line from the centre of the window) and, when measured from the centre of the window at ninety degrees to the rear elevation, that window would not have complied with the 10.5m guideline in SPD4.
 As such, that proposal would have offered expanded views of the garden of 12 Elmwood at a much closer distance. - 30.
 It is also noted that the garden of 12 Elmwood is relatively large and is already heavily overlooked from 14 and 16 Elmwood, which have main habitable room windows directly facing the boundary.
 There is also some planting on the boundary and outbuildings within the rear garden of No. 12 that would help to mitigate any impact.
 It is therefore not considered that the current proposal would result in undue overlooking to No.12 Elmwood over and above the normal level of interlooking that would commonly be experienced between immediately neighbouring properties. - 31.
 It is considered that there would not be any unacceptable impact on the amenity of No. 12.